andrewjdawson2016/Simple-DB/README.md

     **demonstrate your understanding** of the lab!
 If your description looks like a copy paste of the instructions or a copy-paste of the provided documentation you will lose points.
-* Describe any design decisions you made, including your choice of page eviction policy.
-If you used something other than a nested-loops join, describe the tradeoffs of the algorithm you chose.
 *       Give one example of a unit test that could be added to improve the set of unit tests that we provided for this lab.
+*   Describe any design decisions you made, including your deadlock detection policy, locking granularity, etc.
 *   Discuss and justify any changes you made to the API.
-*   Describe any missing or incomplete elements of your code.
-*   Describe how long you spent on the lab, and whether there was anything you found particularly difficult or confusing.

 ### 3.1\.
 Collaboration